When can I sign up?

 I live in South Ribble but have my bins emptied by Chorley Council, what will happen?

 All residents in South Ribble, for whose properties we empty the bins, will continue to receive fortnightly garden waste collections.
 As South Ribble is yet to introduce a charge for garden waste collections the cost will be met through an agreement we have with our neighbouring authority and those residents will not have to pay the £30 annual charge this year.
-If you are a South Ribble resident you do not have to do anything and you will receive a grey bin before the changes come into force on 1 May.

 Will this chargeable service increase fly tipping?